poets-ai/elegy/docs/guides/modules-losses-metrics.md

 !!!
 Quote
     Metrics can hold state.

 As in Keras, Elegy metrics are cumulative so they update their internal state on every step.
-From a user's perspective this means that you can use the `elegy.get_state` and `self.update_parameter` hooks when implementing your own metrics.
+From a user's perspective this means that you should use the `self.add_parameter` and `self.update_parameter` hooks when implementing your own metrics.

 Here is an example of a simple cumulative implementation of `Accuracy` which uses state hooks: